brxken128/dexios/README.md

 `RUSTFLAGS="-Ctarget-cpu=native -Ctarget-feature=+aes,+sse2,+sse4.1,+ssse3"`

 Change native to whichever CPU family/model you are going to be running the code on, if it's going to be ran on a different machine.

+## Stream Encryption

+Stream encryption and decryption are ideal for **large** files - things that won't fit into RAM on their own.

+Streaming functions do not support hashing mode, and the argument will be ignored if you pass it.
+This is due to the file likely not fitting into RAM, which is necessary to calculate the hash.

+Files encrypted in streaming mode will need to subsequently be decrypted in streaming mode.
+The streaming/non-streaming modes are not interchangable.

 ## Checksums